 Chemokines are usually bound to proteoglycans on the endothelium or are present in the extracellular matrix, where they can cause concentration gradients when required.
 Their actions occur by binding to G-protein coupled chemokine receptors on target cells.

 Tumor necrosis factors

-Tumour necrosis factor (TNF) is a cytokine produced by activated macrophages, mast cells, endothelial cells and other cell types.
-TNF is secreted in response to microbial products, products of T lymphocytes and immune complexes.
+Tumor necrosis factor (TNF) is a cytokine produced by activated macrophages, mast cells, endothelial cells and other cell types.
+TNF is secreted in response to microbial products, products of T-lymphocytes and immune complexes.